rocket-internet-berlin/RocketTechHandbook/index.md

     idea.
 If he supports you then 20% of your time for up to three months will be scheduled in order to achieve the project goal.

+    There is a small Engineering library located on the bookshelf in the Lounge (5th floor) next to the Playstation.
+    If you'd like to borrow a book, grab one and return it when you have finished.
+For book suggestions, make sure we don't already have a copy and then speak with your direct manager to add it to our collection.

     We only want engineers who really enjoy the science of leading & organizing teams to become managers at Rocket.
     Engineers who want a raise or a sense of career progression are traditionally pushed into a management role - we want to avoid this.
 We run engineering and management as parallel progressive career tracks so you can become a